emmyclau/exercise/README.md

 |news_category|topic of the news post|
 |news_text|body of the news post|

 Please explain 3 algorithms that you could use to solve this problem but you are only asked to model one of them.
-Please provide the model source code and comments as needed.
+Please provide the model source code and basic comment of the source code.